 The 7-story high Banquet Hall is the centerpiece of the Christmas at Biltmore celebration.
 A 35-foot Fraser Fir is trimmed with packages, lights and ornaments.
 The tree comes from Andrews Nursery in Newland, N.C.
 The grand fireplace, lit during the evenings for Candlelight Christmas Evenings (requires separate admission), is decked with matching-colored adornments.

 When you enter Biltmore House, one of the first rooms you'll see is the Winter Garden.
 Beautiful natural light illuminates the poinsettias and natural garland.

 A row of sparkling Christmas Trees help illuminate the intricate tapestries.
-A large nativity scene serves as a focal point in the center of the room.
+Look closely (but don't touch!) the beautiful ornaments on each tree.

 George Vanderbilt loved reading and had a personal collection of 22,000 books.
 Garland and bows frame the large fireplace in his library.

 New decorations adorn the Grand Staircase, which leads you in an ascending spiral to the upper floors of the House.